• Skip to main content

 Yarn Bombing Inspiration

-Whether your knit or crochet, take your needles and hooks to the streets with some yarn bombing street art!
-Create colorful creations to be enjoyed by all with your talents with yarn.
+Whether you knit or crochet, take your needles and hooks to the streets with some yarn bombing street art!
+Stitch colorful creations with your yarn talents to be enjoyed by all.

 Yarn Bomb a Stair Rail